 Al Brocchini Was The First One to Interview Scott Peterson

 Allen “Al” Brocchini was the first detective to arrive at the Modesto, California, home of Scott and Laci Peterson when the family reported Laci missing.
-Upon arrival, Al immediately pulled Scott aside for questioning.
-Scott explained that he had gone fishing that morning and, upon returning, found his dog still on a leash in the backyard.
-He mentioned that Laci had gone to walk their dog in the nearby park but never returned.
+Upon arrival, Al immediately pulled Scott aside for questioning, who initially seemed cooperative.
+The husband explained that he had gone fishing that morning and, upon returning, found his dog still on the leash in the backyard.
+He mentioned that Laci had said she would walk their dog in the nearby park.
 Al noted that Scott’s demeanor during their conversation was calm and cooperative.
 Scott quickly became familiar with the detective, addressing him by his first name, which Al found a bit unusual but not overly suspicious at the time.

 Al Brocchini Has Shown Full Conviction in His Police Work